-6.1 The manufacturer shall affix the CE conformity marking, the supplementary metrology marking and, under the responsibility of the notified body referred to in paragraph 3.1, the latter's identification number to each measuring instrument that satisfies the appropriate requirements of the Directive.

-6.2 A declaration of conformity is drawn up for each instrument model and shall be kept at the disposal of the national authorities for a period ending ten years after the last instrument has been manufactured.
-It shall identify the model of the instrument for which it was drawn up and shall mention the number of the design examination certificate.
+- 6.1 The manufacturer shall affix the CE marking and the supplementary metrology marking set out in this Directive and, under the responsibility of the notified body referred to in point 3.1, the latter's identification number to each individual measuring instrument that satisfies the applicable requirements of this Directive. - 6.2 The manufacturer shall draw up a written EU declaration of conformity for each instrument model and keep it at the disposal of the national authorities for 10 years after the instrument has been placed on the market.
+The EU declaration of conformity shall identify the instrument model for which it has been drawn up and shall mention the number of the design examination certificate.